a8jan/fujinet-pc/README.md

 # and to listen on non-default port 9001
 ./run-fujinet -u http://localhost:9001

-# "http://" part can be omitted, "0.0.0.0" indicates all available addresses
+# "http://" part can be omitted
+# this will make web interface available on any address assigned to PC/Mac/RPi
+# port for web interface will be 8080
 ./run-fujinet -u 0.0.0.0:8080
 ```